ED PSY 2212 Child and Adolescent Development: 3 semester hours

 ED PSY 6542 Social-Emotional and Behavior Interventions: 3 semester hours

-Prerequisites: Grade of B- or better in SPEC ED 6325 or SPEC ED 6437; or consent of instructor.
+Prerequisites: Grades of B- or better in SPEC ED 6325 and ED PSY 6545 or consent of instructor.
 Provides instruction and practice in the use of the problem-solving model to address common social-emotional and behavior problems found in schools.
 Special emphasis is given to research-based, early intervention and targeted intervention techniques that improve student behavior.
 Concurrent placement in a school or related setting is necessary to complete course assignments.

 Prerequisites: Admission to the School Psychology or Special Education Program, or consent of instructor.
 Examines the theories, research, and legal/ethical issues related to consultation in schools and related settings.
 Emphasis on understanding he process of consultation using a problem-solving approach.
 Includes instruction in interviewing, observation, and development and evaluation of interventions.